Be careful who you call a Florida cracker. Some folks like to be called a cracker; others hate it.

 Other cool words that are still being used by Florida Crackers include:

 Some folks in recent Florida history that might be considered Florida crackers were former Florida Governors Lawton Chiles, Leroy Collins, Fuller Warren, and Doyle Carlton.
-They would be considered "Cracker Aristocracy" because of the education and positions.
+They would be considered "Cracker Aristocracy" because of their education and positions.

 Congressman Bob Sikes from the panhandle was the quintessential cracker politician.
 Although born in south Georgia, he spent most of his life in Florida.